Filter by Subcategory

 Glass fusing, also known as kiln-formed glass, involves heating multiple pieces of glass in a kiln to create a single, fused piece.
 It's a versatile art form with many practical and decorative applications.

-Come learn and explore the basics of using glass as an artmaking medium in just a couple of hours in this introductory level class.
-We’ll provide all of the materials to make a small fused leaf ornament from cut colored glass.
+Come learn and explore the basics of using glass as an artmaking medium over the course of four weeks in this introductory level class.
+We’ll provide all of the materials, all you need to bring is your creativity!

 This class has no prerequisites and is specifically set up for absolute beginners to this art form.
 Our Glass Studio does have some safety basics before anyone is allowed to join in the fun (failure to meet these requirements will result in not being granted access to the equipment):